Can orthotics help with flat feet? How?

 Yes they can help with “Flat Feet” by adding an artificial arch through an orthotic device.
 A clinician will cast their client in subtalar neutral creating an arch that is not usually there when the client is weight-bearing.
 When the orthotic device is created it holds the clients foot in the corrected position properly aligning the clients feet, ankles, knees, hip and lower back.

 1) Plantar fasciitis: Is the repetitive tearing of the planar fascia tissue during activity.
-When the subject rests, those tears try to heal causing microscopic scar tissue that is re-torn when the subject again begins to stand or walking adding body weight.
+When the subject rests, those tears try to heal causing microscopic scar tissue that is re-torn when the subject again begins to stand or walking adding Healthy Body weight.
 Cushioning is not always the answer since most times the cause is a biomechanical insufficiency that needs to be corrected with an orthotic device.

 2) Metatarsalgia: Is a blanket term referring to forefoot pain.
 This could include capsulitis, bursitis, or even bone spurs; basically, pain at the ball of the feet.
 There are several causes that result in this pain and usually are resolved with a precisely positioned metatarsal pad or metatarsal bar.
 Other times a well out maybe need to also help off load forefoot pressure.